 Around this time every year I'm nostalgic for the first encounter I had with Mr. SB.
 We danced into each other at a dreadfully crowded bar in Gramercy eight years ago, who says you can't meet your future husband when you're out on the town?
-After half a decade, he popped the question and we got married at The Raleigh Miami Beach on a beautiful Sunday evening, six years to the day after we met.
+After half a decade, he popped the question and we got married at THE RALEIGH SOUTH BEACH on a beautiful Sunday evening, six years to the day after we met.

 Now a few anniversaries and a new home continent later, I am still thrilled about how our special day turned out.
 In fact, we had such a blast the first time around that we may renew our vows at year five so we can party with the new friends we've met on this side of the pond.
 There are a few things I regret, such as the horrific, childlike table cards I insisted on making and using a baroque mirror as a guest book, it shattered into a million pieces, but like most things it worked out.